brunopistone/multi-model-train-template/README.md

 8. After a few minutes, your example project should be deployed.

-9. The SageMaker Project will create two different CodeCommit repositories.
-Copy the code samples created under [seedcode](./seedcode/) in the appropriate repository.
+9. Follow the [README](./seedcode/README.md) file for using the code example